bis-med-it/SDMX-dashboard-generator/docs_src/getting_started.md

 - `Subtitle`: a string to complement the title description of the chart.
 If `auto` is provided, the subtitle takes the code name from `legendConcept`.
 If more than one code name is available, then it will take the first one and append to it `...`.
 If the subtitle node is empty, no subtitle will be shown

-- `Unit`: a string to describe the unit which can be show in the chart if `UnitShow` is set to `Yes`
+- `Unit`: a string to describe the unit which can be shown in the chart if `UnitShow` is set to `Yes`

-- `UnitIcon`: a bootstrap icon to be show on top of the KPI.
+- `UnitIcon`: a bootstrap icon to be shown on top of the KPI.
 Full list available at: [https://icons.getbootstrap.com/](https://icons.getbootstrap.com)

-- `Decimals`: the number of decimals to display
+- `Decimals`: the number of decimals

 - `chartType`: it can be KPI (i.e. VALUE) or charts (i.e. PIE, LINE and BAR)